 Healing your teeth is a race between your body’s regenerative powers and the bacteria that lay down plaque on your teeth and then live in it excreting enamel-dissolving acids.
 One of the main obstacles, if not the main obstacle, to restoring the health of your teeth, gums, and mouth is the presence of bacteria.

 So the subject of bacteria in the mouth is important and it brings us to something called Strong Acid Water (it has a pH of 2.5).
-It is powerful bactericide.
-I swish it in my mouth and used for pre-brushing my teeth – and especially any problem areas – in order to kill the germs in the mouth.
+This is powerful bactericide.
+I swish it in my mouth and pre-brush my teeth with it – especially any problem areas – in order to kill the germs in the mouth.
 Then I follow it with something alkaline, which could be the cayenne toothpaste described above or baking soda or simply Strong Alkaline water (11.5 pH). the Strong Acid Water and the Strong Alkaline Water are “not for drinking,” so a final swish with neutral or Kangen water (9.5 pH) isn’t a bad idea.
 Visit the Water! page to learn more about Kangen water, Strong Alkaline water, and Strong Acid water.

 You can’t go at this half-assed and expect good results.
 But the good news is, if you want to take control of your oral hygiene, you can!
 I myself have had a small cavity disappear that the dentist was going to drill, and I wasn’t trying all that hard.
 I’ll have to say, though, that I’m pretty healthy generally – due to my escape from the food and pharma industry years ago – and in my opinion it’s your immune system that gets this done.
-And this was before I discovered Kangen water!
+You need a healthy mouth and a healthy gut.
+Look at your tongue.
+If it is coated white, you don’t.
+Dr. Axe has some excellent advice on this.

 Speaking of the immune system, having a healthy balance of micro-organisms in your gut should be considered part of your dental regime.
 I’m sorry but I have to stop right here and tell you there is a leading medical doctor using Kangen water for colon therapy and the results are astounding.
 Check the Doctors on Kangen Water section of my Water page for that.
 According to Dr. Mercola, eating fermented vegetables (live-culture pickles, sauerkraut, or even live-culture vinegar with the mother I think would do it) is said to reduce plaque by 50%.
 The fermented veggies leave friendly bacteria in the mouth, which attack and suppress the tooth-degrading bacteria, so making your pickled vegetable the last thing you eat wouldn’t be a bad idea.
 Live pickles for dessert!

-In my opinion combining this benefit with the benefits of cayenne peppers should be very powerful.
-You can do this by pickling cayenne peppers (put them in live unfiltered vinegar and wait) and eating them regularly.
+In my opinion combining the pickle benefit with the benefits of cayenne peppers should be very powerful.
+You can do this by pickling cayenne peppers (put them in live unfiltered vinegar and wait), and eating them regularly.
 Mercola also says that swishing with coconut oil 30 minutes twice a day (that’s a lot!) reduced plaque by another 30 percent.

 Also, if you really need to repair some damage, besides doing the above, take a hard look at feeding your immune system with the glyconutrients recipe as well!
 This is definitely superfood.
 I would also use colloidal silver (discussed more below), as I remember reading years ago that silver facilitates rebuilding bone.
 You can make your own very cheaply using electrolysis (joaqin, below in the comments, says that you should only use distilled water for this!).
 And you can supercharge your toothpaste by adding Biocidin to it.
 And also consider probiotic chewable dental mints!